Anish97/Lane-Tracking/README.md

 Removal of camera lens distortion:
 ![Lanes Image](./output_images/undistorted.png)

-Image thresholding using a combination of Sobel gradients and saturation
+Converting image to a top-view perspective and thresholding using a combination of Sobel gradients and saturation
 ![Lanes Image](./output_images/thresh.png)

 Curve fitting to obtain lanes and the lane region